Allium/WithoutHeadOrFoot/_posts/2015-12-06-The-Three-Sisters.md

 	<img src="{{ site.baseurl }}/images/2015-12-06-Beans3.jpg"  width="240" height="240">
 </div><br>

 As can be seen from the last image, these guys are climbers -- they send out little anchoring tendrils to fasten onto more robust structures in a kind of trapeas act.
-This means they don't have to waste of energy making hard or woody stems.
+This means they don't have to waste energy making hard or woody stems.

 Crucially, they are *legumes*, which as you may remember from secondary-school biology, means they host "nitrogen-fixing" bacteria in their roots.
 These bacteria extract the fairly inert nitrogen gas which comprises 80% of the air, and turns it into chemically reactive forms such as ammonia, which can in turn be converted into the nitrates so vital for plants.